zhenga8533/bbvw-wiki/docs/pokemon/tornadus-incarnate.md

 ### Egg Moves

-Tornadus-Incarnate cannot learn any moves by breeding.
+Tornadus Incarnate cannot learn any moves by breeding.

 ### Tutor Moves

-Tornadus-Incarnate cannot learn any moves from tutors.
+Tornadus Incarnate cannot learn any moves from tutors.